How to recover accidentally deleted database data to the state just before it was deleted

 overview

-This is a summary of how to recover MySQL to the point just before an operation such as a TABLE DROP due to an operational mistake, or a DELETE WHERE condition being invalidated due to an application bug, causing all records to be deleted.
+This is a summary of how to recover MySQL to the point just before an operation such as a table drop due to an operational error or a DELETE where condition is not met due to an application bug, causing all records to be deleted.

-For the MySQL services we manage, in addition to daily full backups using Percona XtraBackup, we also back up the binlog files every 5 minutes.
+For the MySQL service we manage, in addition to daily full backups using Percona XtraBackup, we also back up the binlog file every five minutes.

-We will show you how to recover using those backup files.
+We will show you how to recover using these backup files.

-The content of this article mainly applies to those who are running MySQL in an on-premise environment.
+This article mainly covers those who are running MySQL in an on-premise environment.

-The story is a little different for Amazon Aurora, so please refer to the CyberAgent Developers Blog article below.
+The story is a little different for Amazon Aurora, so please refer to the article on the CyberAgent Developers Blog below.

 Is Aurora MySQL backup really enough? | CyberAgent Developers Blog